 (d) Marginal . . . . . . .

 Deficient in meeting key subcontracting plan elements.
 Deficient in complying with FAR 25.219-8, Utilization of Small Business Concerns, and any other small business participation requirements in the contract/order.
 Did not submit Individual Subcontract Reports and/or Summary Subcontract Reports in an accurate or timely manner.
 Failed to satisfy one or more requirements of a corrective action plan currently in place; however, does show an interest in bringing performance to a satisfactory level and has demonstrated a commitment to apply the necessary resources to do so.
 Required a corrective action plan.
 Did not have a history of three or more unjustified reduced or untimely payments to small business subcontractors within a 12-month period.

 (e) Unsatisfactory . . . .

 Noncompliant with FAR 52.219-8 and 52.219-9, and any other small business participation requirements in the contract/order.
 Did not submit Individual Subcontract Reports and/or Summary Subcontract Reports in an accurate or timely manner.
 Showed little interest in bringing performance to a satisfactory level or is generally uncooperative.
 Required a corrective action plan.
 Had a history of three or more unjustified reduced or untimely payments to small business subcontractors within a 12-month period.

 To justify an Unsatisfactory rating, identify multiple significant events that the contractor had trouble overcoming and state how it impacted small business utilization.
 A singular problem, however, could be of such serious magnitude that it alone constitutes an Unsatisfactory rating.
-An Unsatisfactory rating should be supported by referencing the actions taken by the government to notify the contractor of the deficiencies.
-When an Unsatisfactory rating is justified, the contracting officer must consider whether the contractor made a good faith effort to comply with the requirements of the subcontracting plan required by FAR 52.219-9 and follow the procedures outlined in Far 52.219-16, Liquidated Damages--Subcontracting Plan.
+An Unsatisfactory rating should be supported by referencing the actions taken by the Government to notify the contractor of the deficiencies.
+When an Unsatisfactory rating is justified, the contracting officer must consider whether the contractor made a good faith effort to comply with the requirements of the subcontracting plan required by FAR 52.219-9 and follow the procedures outlined in FAR 52.219-16, Liquidated Damages--Subcontracting Plan.

 Note 1: Plus or minus signs may be used to indicate an improving (+) or worsening (-) trend insufficient to change evaluation status.